Rental Income per Room Calculator

 How does rent per room differ from rent per unit?

 Rent per room refers to the income generated by individual bedrooms within a shared living space, common in co-living arrangements or student housing.
-Rent per unit, conversely, refers to the total income from an entire self-contained apartment or dwelling, regardless of its internal room count.
+Rent per unit refers to the total income from an entire self-contained apartment, regardless of its internal room count.